 Utah weather can be quite bipolar.
-In one day, you can lay out to catch a few summer rays in the morning and scrape ice and snow off your car that night.
-We also experience extreme temperatures in the summer and winter.
-Understanding how the Utah weather affects your garage will give you the information you need to fix problems as the arise — without the unnecessary headache.
+All in one day you can be laying out to catch a few sunny rays in the morning, and scrape ice and snow off your car by that night.
+Understanding how the Utah weather affects your garage door will give you the information you need to fix problems as the arise — without the unnecessary headache.

 Garage Will Not Shut